from Guide to Machine Learning on Apr 2, 2023

 [cooler] - English + French = glaciére

-above incorporates information across multiple words; as a result, this language model actually takes in multi-word inputs.
+above incorporates information across multiple words.
+As a result, this language model that took in [cooler]

 However, we are still producing single-word outputs.
 In the next step, we'll generate multiple output words.